What makes a good Call Me Ishmael voicemail?

-I’m often asked how I choose which calls to transcribe and feature on the site.
-I have no prescriptive answer, no magic formula, no step-by-step guide, we have figured a few elements that many of our best calls have in common.
+We’re often asked how we choose which calls to feature.
+While there’s no one answer, no magic formula, no step-by-step guide, we have figured a few elements that many of our best calls have in common.
 Think of this list as a compass, not a map.

-- … take listeners on a journey.
-Similar to a great book, a compelling call often has a narrative arc that is full of character, conflict, surprise, transformation and resolution.
+Just like a great book, a compelling call often has a narrative arc that is full of character, conflict, surprise, transformation and resolution.
 One of our first calls about The Diary of a Young Girl by Anne Frank is a stellar example.

-- … tell a personal story.
 Voicemails with a specific tale are far more intriguing than plot summaries, character analysis or book reviews.
-Feel free to mention these elements as you see fit, but great calls focus on unique experiences with a book.
+Feel free to mention these elements if you see fit, but great calls focus on a bibliophile’s unique experience with a book.
 Our much-loved call about The Sneetches by Dr. Seuss illustrates this expertly.

-- … come from the heart.
 It’s okay to collect your thoughts beforehand, but try not to sound like you’re reading from a script.
 Authenticity trumps perfection.
 If it comes out wrong, you can always call back.
 This call about The Book Thief by Marcus Zusack is one of our most authentic.